 What does it mean to be creative and how do you live a creative life?
 What roadblocks stand in your way?
 I understand the specific challenges associated with having a creative passion in a practical world.
 I can support you as we explore what being creative means to you, and how to handle day-to-day realities that may conflict with an authentic calling.
 While to achieve this may feel overwhelming or unobtainable, I believe that cultivating your creative life force can be an essential step on the path towards satisfaction, excitement and well-being.

 My work with individuals, couples and adolescents is culturally-sensitive and supportive.
-My approach is relational and strengths-based and is informed by a variety of methods including psychodynamic psychotherapy, Jungian theory, family systems and attachment theory.
+My approach is relational and varied.
+I am psychodynamic and utilize Jungian theory, family systems and attachment theory.
 I am most interested in meeting you where you are, whether that is assisting you to find practical solutions to current life problems, exploring deeply-held pain based upon trauma, or supporting you to release entrenched behavioral or cognitive patterns that may no longer serve you.
-I view therapy as a collaborative relationship and welcome whatever you wish to bring with you into our sessions.
+I view therapy as a collaborative relationship and welcome whatever you wish to bring into our sessions.

 I am supervised by Meri Levy, MA, LMFT #82213